martintoft1/IN3110/assignment4/README.md

 ### Functionality

-The different files in this task contains different classes with methods for converting a color-image to a grayscale-image.
+The different files in this task contains different classes with methods for converting a color-image to a grayscale-image and returning it.
 The different classes also contain methods for writing a report of the average runtime of a grayscale conversion to a file, which can compare the runtime with the runtime of other conversions

 ### Usage

-To convert a color-image to a grayscale-image the user needs to run the following command on one of the Color2Gray-classes in python
+To convert a color-image to a grayscale-image and return it the user needs to run the following command on one of the Color2Gray-classes in python

 ```python
 grayscale_filter(image)